julieoyen/FED1-exam-julieoyen/README.md

 ## Usage 🔧

+### Register ✍️

+1. Open the registration page by navigating to `/account/register.html`.
+2. Fill out the registration form.
+3. Click the "REGISTER" button to create a new account. <br>
+   **Note:** Registering an account will not display any blog posts from this blog.
+You must be logged in to juloye51070@stud.noroff.no to edit/delete/create posts due to endpoint hard coding.

 ### Login 🔑

 1. Open the login page by navigating to `/account/login.html`.
 2. Enter your email and password.
 3. Click the "LOGIN" button to log in.

-### Register ✍️

-1. Open the registration page by navigating to `/account/register.html`.
-2. Fill out the registration form.
-3. Click the "REGISTER" button to create a new account.

 ### Creating a New Recipe Post 🥗